 Time required to resolve technical questions, and implement auction.

-Does not send the correct economic signal for investment in new facilities, versus going forward costs of existing facilities
+Does not send the correct economic signal for investment in new facilities, versus going forward costs of existing facilities (What does this mean?)

 Auction of Unused Deliverability Rights (Grandfathers all long-term firm transmission contracts)

 This is the same as the last proposal except that all long-term (firm) transmission contracts as of a specified cut-off date are ascribed deliverability rights.
+(What are you referring to here.
+Are you describing a long-term ICAP deliverability contract and calling it a long-term (firm) transmission contract).

 Key Concerns Addressed